jacky5823a/docs/SeamlessWalletAPI1.x/SeamlessWallet1.1.md

-# Seamless Wallet API 1.1
+# Seamless Wallet API 1.1(EOL)

+**NOTICE: The 1.1 version will no longer be updated, please upgrade to the 2.0 version.**

 ## GetBalance